LawWhat Happens When Teenagers Are Arrested – A Brief Guide for Parents

 What Does the Court Look For?

 The court looks at the level of sophistication of the crime.
-The court also assesses the child’s previous experience in the juvenile court.
+When Teenagers Are Arrested, the court also assesses the child’s previous experience in the juvenile court.
 The court will assess whether your child has any previous crimes that they have been convicted of.

 The court will also look at your child’s entire social background as well as many other factors to make the decision.